 Priority will not be given on the basis of the date an application was added to the list.
 All applications must be ranked in line with the admission authority's oversubscription criteria and any allocations will be made using this.
-Each child added to a waiting list will require the list to be ranked again in line with the published oversubscription criteria.
 Waiting list positions can go up as well as down as additional applicants are added to or removed from the waiting list and ranked in accordance with the specific oversubscription criteria.